 Case Studies: Successful Opossum Removal in NJ

 Another case highlights the significance of community collaboration.
 Neighbors, recognizing the shared challenge of opossum presence, coordinated efforts to secure trash bins, eliminate food sources, and collectively address potential entry points.
-This collaborative approach not only resolved individual infestations but created a unified defense against opossums in the neighborhood.
+This collaborative approach not only resolved individual infestations but also created a unified defense against opossums in the neighborhood.

 Conclusion